FAQGURU/FAQGURU/topics/en/javascript.md

 [[↑] Back to top](#JavaScript)
-### Given an array of integers, find the largest product yielded from three of the integers (Senior)
+### Given an array of integers, find the largest product yielded from three of the integers

  ```javascript
 var unsortedArray = [-10, 7, 29, 30, 5, -10, -70];